Essential Slides for an AI Startup Pitch Deck: What to Include

 If you’re still developing your fundraising playbook, it’s worth examining recent trends in capital raising for AI startups and the evolving investor expectations around defensibility and business model calibration.

-This section dives deeply into each slide, guiding you from the opening hook to technical deep dives in the appendix.
+This section dives deeply into the essential slides for an AI startup pitch deck, guiding you from the opening hook to technical deep dives in the appendix.

 1. Cover Slide & One-Line Value Proposition